marcosschroh/dataclasses-avroschema/docs/migration_guide.md

 ## Migration from previous versions to 0.27.0

-- `types.Enum` was replaced with `enum.Enum`.
+- `types.Enum` was replaced with `str, enum.Enum`.
 You must create your custom enum, example:

 ```python
 import dataclasses